ERC-BPGC/SpiderBot/electronics/docs/general/progress.md

 - The motors used were RKI-1206 16 kg-cm [servo motors](/electronics/docs/motors/servo_motor.md).
 - In total, Spiderbot had 18 servo motors (3 for each leg).
 - The motors were controlled by 2 [Arduino](/electronics/docs/microcontrollers/arduino.md) Mega R3 boards (each board controlling 3 legs or 9 motors).
 - The Arduino was given angles by the Raspberry Pi 4 Model B which was used as the onboard computer.
+The Raspberry Pi is powered by a powerbank.
 - The motor connections were done by hand soldering on a Perfboard.

 ### Circuit Block Diagram